y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 22, 2023</time> Further discussion, and found a suitable compromise.

-- <time>Aug 19, 2023-Aug 20, 2023</time> Incredible day: got the new set of logos (which look amazing) and a lot of headway on our next big thing!
+- <time>Aug 19, 2023-Aug 21, 2023</time> Incredible day(s): got the new set of logos (which look amazing) and a lot of headway on our next big thing!

 - <time>Aug 18, 2023</time> Some admin work.